All Episodes

 And welcome back, my good friends.

-America's real anchor man, the doctor of democracy, and America's truth detector here behind the golden EIB microphone, the Excellence in Broadcasting Network, and the Limboy Institute for Advanced Conservative Studies.
+America's real anchorman, the Doctor of Democracy, and America's Truth Detector here behind the golden EIB microphone, the Excellence in Broadcasting Network, and the Limboy Institute for Advanced Conservative Studies.

-Uh telephone numbers 800 282-2882 and the email address rush at EIBNet.com.
+Telephone numbers 800-282-2882 and the email address rush at EIBnet.com.

-Again, Vice President Cheney on with us at 133 this afternoon.
+Again, Vice President Cheney on with us at 1.33 this afternoon.

-Uh that's Eastern time, so a little less than a half hour from now.
+That's Eastern time, so a little less than a half hour from now.

 Okay.

-Uh what would you rather I do?
+What would you rather I do?

 There are Republicans that say, oh, that'll teach them a lesson, da-da-da-da.

-Okay, so what are you gonna do?
+Okay, so what are you going to do?

-What are you gonna do?
+What are you going to do?

 I would never not vote.

-But I know what are you going to do?
+What are you going to do?

-Tell me what are you gonna do.
+Tell me, what are you going to do?

 Well, I'm going to vote.

-I'm gonna vote the Republican ticket.
+I'm going to vote the Republican ticket.

-All I'm saying is there are people out there, good active conservatives, who actually believe that their only alternative to effect change within the conservative party is to not vote.
+All I'm saying is there are people out there, good, active conservatives, who actually believe that their only alternative to effect change within the Conservative Party is to not vote.

 And that's very sad.

-And but that's not co completely their fault.
+But that's not completely their fault.

 I know that there are a lot of people.

-I just don't know how representative these uh blog comments are of the Republican voting base uh in Toto, but I know there's some anger out there, but maybe I ought to play it a different way then.
+I just don't know how representative these blog comments are of the Republican voting base in Toto.

 Maybe instead of chiding them, maybe I ought to tell them they're right.

-Maybe you ought to say, yeah, you know, I th I think we do need uh change of power and what I I I think we do need to lose the war on terror, and I think we need our taxes raised so that we all learn a lesson.
+Maybe I ought to say, yeah, you know, I think we do need a change of power and what I think we do need to lose the war on terror.

-Well, I think we need I think we need better alternatives.
+Well, I think we need better alternatives.

-And uh you know what I'm saying.
+And you know what I'm saying?

-Well we yeah, yeah, everybody needs a beach house, too.
+Well, we, you know, everybody needs a beach house, too.

-And I think you brought this point up yesterday, which is uh, you know, things aren't may not get better with certain with certain candidates, but they can get a lot worse I um the I think the best way to to answer your question is uh that I don't I don't believe votes take place in a vacuum.
+And I think you brought this point up yesterday, which is, you know, things may not get better with certain candidates, but they can get a lot worse.

 And I don't think elections take place in a vacuum.